Request a 30-minute demo

 Putting it all together: SQL Server to Snowflake migration guide

 Successfully transitioning from SQL Server to Snowflake necessitates a combination of technical knowledge and efficient project management.
-By following the best practices outlined in our guide, your team can effectively manage this change.
-We share some tips on how to streamline this entire process:
+By aligning technical and business strategies and leveraging Datafold’s DMA, your team can navigate this transition more effectively.
+Here’s how to put it all together:

 Migrate user-facing data endpoints, like analytics queries and applications, to Snowflake ahead of data production pipelines.
 This step involves replicating data from SQL Server to Snowflake, allowing direct querying in Snowflake by data users and applications.

 After stabilizing the migration, seek approval from stakeholders.
-Use data diff tools to demonstrate complete parity between SQL Server and Snowflake, reinforcing the effectiveness of the migration.
+Use data diff tools to demonstrate complete parity between SQL Server and Snowflake, reassuring stakeholders of the migration's success.

 Conclusion